 In 2010, Siminovitch established the UC Davis Smart Lighting Initiative, a campus-wide effort to reduce lighting energy use 60% below 2007 levels.
 The initiative is one of the largest lighting retrofit projects in California and serves as a model for the UC and CSU systems.
 In 2014, Siminovitch was selected by UC President Janet Napolitano to serve as an inaugural member of the University of California Global Climate Leadership Council.

-Professor Siminovitch teaches undergraduate classes in lighting technology and design at UC Davis.
-His Designing with Light course culminates in an industry-sponsored LED luminaire design competition.
-Professor Siminovitch was recently awarded a distinguished visiting Professorship at KMUTT University in Thailand.
+Recently retired from teaching, Siminovitch taught undergraduate classes in lighting technology and design at UC Davis.
+His Designing with Light course culminated in an industry-sponsored LED luminaire design competition.
+Professor Emeritus Siminovitch was also awarded a distinguished visiting Professorship at KMUTT University in Thailand.

 Siminovitch is a graduate of Carleton University, Faculty of Engineering.
 He received master’s degrees in both Industrial Design and Architecture from the University of Illinois, where he held the Plym Fellowship and was awarded the Henry Adams Scholastic Gold Medal.
 Siminovitch earned his doctoral degree in Architecture and Human Factors Engineering from the University of Michigan.